 And yet an editor role or above may be able to see the website as if the maintenance mode plugin wasn’t even activated.

-Without such functionality, it can be hard to collaborate with others as you don’t want to give everyone admin access just so they can check what the website looks like.
+Without such functionality, it can be hard to collaborate with others as you don’t want to give everyone admin access so that they can check what the website looks like.

 Subscription Signup